-- Address clinical data elements (e.g., diabetic patient needs an eye exam or multiple comorbid conditions) provided by Molina and reviewed with the Member. - Be compliant with CMS National Correct Coding Initiative (NCCI). - Use the correct ICD-10 code by documenting the condition to the highest level of specificity. - Only use diagnosis codes confirmed during a Provider visit with a Member.
-The visit may be face-to-face or telehealth depending on state or CMS requirements. - Contain a treatment plan and progress notes. - Contain the Member's name and date of service. - Have the physician's signature and credentials.
+- Address clinical data elements (e.g., diabetic patient needs an eye exam or multiple comorbid conditions) provided by Molina and reviewed with the Member. - Be compliant with the CMS National Correct Coding Initiative (NCCI). - Use the correct ICD-10 code by documenting the condition to the highest level of specificity. - Only use diagnosis codes confirmed during a Provider visit with a member.
+The visit may be face-to-face or telehealth, depending on State of CMS requirements. - Contain a treatment plan and progress notes. - Contain the Member's name and date of service. - Have the Provider's signature and credentials.

-Contact information
+Contact Information

-For questions about Molina's risk adjustment programs, please contact your Provider Relations representative.
+For questions about Molina's risk adjustment programs, please contact your Molina Provider Relations representative.